 When your school has online giving forms ready to make donating convenient for supporters, you’ll never have to worry about losing out on gifts.
 Because giving online takes just a few minutes, your school’s community will love making online donations to your fundraising campaigns.

-Once your store is set up, you can start promoting your masks and encourage students, parents, faculty, and community members to support your school by purchasing one (or several!).
+Once your store is set up, you can start promoting your sale and encouraging students, parents, faculty, and community members to support your school by purchasing their favorite flavors.

 3. Host a shoe drive fundraiser